-Burlingame still draws the socially and economically elite, who flock here to browse, dine or simply enjoy an espresso or a slice of homemade cake with marzipan frosting from one of the exceptional bakeries.
-The crowds come not just from Peninsula and Silicon Valley cities, but also includes visitors staying at nearby Peninsula hotels.
+Burlingame still draws the socially and economically elite, who flock here to browse, dine or simply enjoy an espresso or a slice of homemade cake from one of the exceptional bakeries.
+The crowds come not just from Peninsula and Silicon Valley cities, but also includes visitors staying at nearby SFO hotels.
 Their reward is a profusion of fun-to-browse local shops mixed with brand-name stores, along with myriad dining options ranging from casual cafes to sophisticated restaurants.

 The downtown’s shops and restaurants are spread out along three or four blocks of Burlingame Avenue and its cross streets between California Drive and El Camino Real, while uptown’s Broadway offers its own distinctive mixture of smaller specialty shops and boutiques along with several popular restaurants.
 Both areas sit just west of Highway 101, across from the signature high-rise airport hotels that line Burlingame’s shoreline on San Francisco Bay.

 Burlingame bills itself as the “City of Trees,” and if you cruise along the shaded streets of its residential areas west of El Camino Real, you’ll soon realize how it earned its nickname.
 The quiet neighborhoods—a colorful mosaic of historic California bungalows, tile-roofed Mediterraneans, English Tudors and even a few post-Victorian mansions—are graced with heritage trees of all types, from stately redwoods to oaks, cypress, maples and even Iberian cork trees.